akjk22/independent-project/README.md

   * _output 1_: "0", "Beep", "Boop", "I'm sorry Dave.
 I'm afraid I can't do that!"
   * _input 2_: "5"
   * _output 2_: "0", "Beep", "Boop", "I'm sorry Dave.
 I'm afraid I can't do that!, 4, 5"
+* _There will also be secret numbers revealing an image, text, and animation_

 ## Setup/Installation Requirements

 * _Git clone repo https://github.com/akjk22/independent-project.git_
+* _In the VS Code CLI use "open index.html" to view the project in the browser_
 * _Or view on gh-pages: https://akjk22.github.io/independent-project/_

 ## Support and contact details

-_Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code._
+_If you run into issues with the code email me at andrewswkim47@gmail.com_

 ## Technologies Used

-_HTML, CSS, Javascript_
+_HTML, CSS, Javascript, JQuery_

 ### License

-_This project is licensed under the MIT License - see the LICENSE.md file for details_
+_This project is licensed under the MIT License_

 Copyright (c) 2016 **_Andrew Kim_**